 This is a whole-home water softener that is easy to install and maintain.
-It has a good warranty if anything were to go wrong.
+It would have a good warranty if anything were to go wrong.

 As with most softeners, you do need to provide and maintain the salt in the tank.
 Additionally, this product does not come with a water filter.

 This is a whole house water softener that is built to last.
 Many products from this company last up to 27 years.
-If anything does happen there is a 5-year manufacturer warranty on the control head and a 10-year manufacturer warranty on the tank.
+There is a 5-year manufacturer warranty on the control head and a 10-year manufacturer warranty on the tank if anything does happen.

 The installation of the well water softener is fairly simple and can be done by someone with a basic understanding of tools and installation practices.
-The capacity of the softener is 48,000 grain and it comes with a high-efficiency valve and digital control head to save salt and waste.
+The softener’s capacity is 48,000 grain, and it comes with a high-efficiency valve and digital control head to save salt and waste.